 MLflow is an open source platform for managing the end-to-end machine learning lifecycle.
 It has three primary components: Tracking, Models, and Projects.
 The MLflow Tracking component lets you log and query machine model training sessions (runs) using Java, Python, R, and REST APIs.
 An MLflow run is a collection of parameters, metrics, tags, and artifacts associated with a machine learning model training process.

-The following notebooks provide a quick start that demonstrates how to create and log to an MLflow run using the MLflow tracking APIs, as well how to use the experiment UI to view the run.
-These notebooks are available in Python, R, and Scala.
+The following quick start notebooks demonstrate how to create and log to an MLflow run using the MLflow tracking APIs, as well how to use the experiment UI to view the run.
+These notebooks are available in Python, Scala, and R.

 The Python and R notebooks use a notebook experiment.
 The Scala notebook creates an experiment in the